vlado-github/TicketStore/README.md

-# TicketStore
+# Caravan

-Ticketing solution for social events.
+Social event platform and free-ticket reservation solution for groups and communities.

 ## Getting Started